FatihTirek/Spotlight/README.md

 ## Note
 • Ensure that the script has appropriate permissions to access the Windows Spotlight assets directory and the destination directory for extracted images.
 • Images are filtered based on their file size, with a default threshold of 400 KB.
-You can adjust this threshold as needed by modifying the `file_size` condition in the `main()` function.
+You can adjust this threshold as needed by modifying the `MAX_FILE_SIZE_KB` constant.